ossec/ossec-docs/docs/manual/output/database-output.rst

 Configuration options
 ---------------------

-All these configurations options can be specified in the agent ossec.conf file.
+These configurations options can be specified in the server or local install ossec.conf file.

 .. include:: ../../syntax/ossec_config.database_output.rst